LinaBoughton18/OhiOPT/UIUXStudy/BackgroundResearch&Needfinding.md

 - Find state government work
 - Networking

+#### Root Issue
-Root Issue: people don't necessarily want an OPT job, they want to stay in the US post-graduation (Unfortunately some of that is a bit beyond the scope of this project)
+People don't necessarily want an OPT job, they want to stay in the US post-graduation (Unfortunately some of that is a bit beyond the scope of this project)

 ## Domain Research

-Current Applications
+#### Current Applications
 - OPT Nation
   - Allows students to search for OPT jobs (right from their front page!)
     - Hard to find stuff in Ohio